 What is asset financing?

-Depending on the nature of your business, the assets concerned could be anything from basic office equipment to a fleet of cars or vans.
+Asset finance is essentially a loan you use specifically to buy, or lease assets needed to move your business forwards.
+Depending on the nature of your business, the assets concerned could be anything from basic office equipment to vehicles and machinery.

-Many asset finance arrangements are hire purchase contracts which give you immediate access to assets that you only own outright after completing a series of payments, for example, over one or two years.
+Hire purchase: Many asset finance arrangements are hire purchase contracts which give you immediate access to assets that you will own outright after completing a series of payments.

-Others are straightforward leasing agreements with which you pay to rent the assets concerned but do not own them at the end of the term.
+Equipment leasing: This makes for a straightforward leasing agreement in which you rent the assets you need, but do not own them at the end of the term.

 Leasing asset finance agreements involve the lender buying assets, such as agricultural or haulage equipment, and leasing them to you for a fixed monthly sum.
 You can therefore access the assets you need without visibly borrowing money or using up your capital.

-Refinancing asset finance agreements are aimed at businesses that have already invested in equipment and now need to release some of the capital tied up in those assets.
-They involve the lender buying the equipment from you and leasing it back to you over a set period during which you make regular payments.
+Asset refinancing: These agreements are aimed at businesses that have already invested in equipment and which now need to release some of the capital tied up in those assets.
+The lender buys the equipment from you and leases it back to you over a set period, during which you make regular payments.

 What are the disadvantages?